What Is a California Restraining Order and How Does It Work?

 Filing on behalf of a child or dependent adult

-Adults can file protection orders on behalf of minors or dependent adults who cannot file for themselves.
-These provisions typically include:
+Adults can file restraining orders on behalf of minors or dependent adults who cannot file themselves.
+Eligible filers include:

 -